jarle/remix-adonisjs-docs/docs/recipes/csrf-protection.md

 You can also add CSRF protection with AdonisJS Shield by adding a hidden input field `_csrf` with a CSRF token.
 This might be a bit more cumbersome, since every form in your application needs to include the hidden field.

-To get it working with Remix, we can do the following:
+To get it working with React Router, we can do the following:

 1. Get the CSRF token value from the AdonisJS HTTP context
-1. Pass the CSRF value to our Page component through a Remix loader
+1. Pass the CSRF value to our Page component through a React Router loader
 1. Include the CSRF value in a hidden field in our forms

 Here is a very small example of this setup, with the `action` function omitted: